-Travel in bus once a week, submit feedback: Delhi govt to Group A, B officers of DTC, transport dept | Business
+Travel in bus once a week, submit feedback: Delhi govt to group A, B officers of DTC, transport dept | Business

 - India

-The Delhi government on Wednesday directed all group A and B officers of DTC and transport department to compulsorily travel in bus at least once a week and submit feedback on its condition and behaviour of the staff.
+The Delhi government on Wednesday directed all group A and B officers of the DTC and the Transport Department to compulsorily travel in a bus at least once a week and submit feedback on its condition and behaviuor of the staff.

+In a circular, the Transport Department said there are over 7,000 buses operated by it and low floor electric buses are also being added to the fleet of the Delhi Transport Corporation (DTC) and Cluster buses.

+The circular issued also includes a feedback mechanism by which the officers concerned have to fill in a proforma on various parameters on the quality of service.

-The chief minister said the Delhi government is planning to spend Rs 1,862 crores on procuring electric buses over the next 10 years.
+He said the Delhi government is planning to spend Rs 1,862 crore on procuring electric buses over the next 10 years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)